QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Teichmüller theory and its connection to symbols

 Consider triangulating the surface.
 The surface of genus $g$ with cusps $n$ can be triangulated with triangles whose vertices are given by the puncture, and the edges are geodesics that run between the punctures.
 This triangulation $\tau$ is called an ``ideal triangulation''.
 Since these edges connect the punctures, they have infinite geodesic lengths.
-To regulate these edge lengths, pick a ``horocycle'', which is a closed geodesic surrounding each puncture.
-Each edge $e$ intersects each horocycle once.
-The regulated geodesic length $l_e$ for the edge $e$ is given by the segment between the intersections with the horocycles.
+To regulate these edge lengths, pick a closed curve of constant geodesic curvature surrounding each puncture.
+Each edge $e$ intersects each curve once.
+The regulated geodesic length $l_e$ for the edge $e$ is given by the segment between the intersections with the closed curves.
 See Fig.~\ref{idealtriangle} for an illustration.
-The regulated edge lengths $\{l_e\}$ can be taken as a coordinate of the Teichmuller space.
+The regulated edge lengths $\{l_e\}$ can be taken as a coordinate of the Teichmüller space.

 The mapping class group of the surface corresponds to (orientation-preserving) diffeomorphisms not isotopic to the identity. i.e.~ \be \textrm{MCG}(\Sigma) = \textrm{Diff}^+(\Sigma)/\textrm{Diff}^+_0(\Sigma)~, \ee where $\textrm{Diff}^+$ are orientation-preserving diffeomorphisms.